OfekPeres/3DSnake/readme.md

-# Project Title
+# 3D Snake

 A simple Snake game with a twist - it's in 3D!

 ## Getting Started

 You can play the game by going to:

 If you want to play locally, simply clone the repo, open the directory in terminal and run the following command to start a local server to play the game.